How I Used CBD and Research to Get off SSRI's and avoid Serotonin Withdrawal Syndrome

 Acute CBD administration, in contrast to placebo, significantly reduced both craving and anxiety induced by the presentation of salient drug cues compared with neutral cues.

-More interestingly to us is the longer term effect it had:
+More interestingly to us is the long term effect it had:

 CBD also showed significant protracted effects on these measures 7 days after the final short-term (3-day) CBD exposure.

 We're not sure why this isn't on every broadcast across the country given the opioid (and soon to be benzo) epidemic.